The Seagull (poem): ("Sound-harmony")

+In cynghanedd sain, the line is divided into three parts instead of the usual two; the first two parts have rhyme and the second and third parts often have repeating consonants.

+The twin requirements of rhyme and cynghanedd mean that often words are chosen for their sound as much as for their meaning.

 References to older poetry

 Eigr, with whom Dafydd compares his beloved, was in Welsh tradition the wife of Uther Pendragon and mother of King Arthur.
 She is the heroine he most often cites as the archetypical beautiful woman.
 The legendary figures of Myrddin and Taliesin are often invoked together in Welsh verse, and in some early poems Myrddin is presented as a lover, though Taliesin was not, making Dafydd's mention of him in this role rather odd.
 It has been argued that these two figures are introduced as a tribute to one of the wellsprings of Dafydd's work, the native Welsh poetic tradition, while on the other hand the terms in which he describes his submission to the girl acknowledge one of the other great influences on him, the literature of courtly love, stemming from Provence but by Dafydd's time to be found across Europe.